Suvendra Nath Bhattacharyya: Awards and honors

 Suvendra Bhattacharyya received the Young Scientist Award of the AAAS-GE Healthcare in 2004.
 He also received the Young Scientist Award of the Indian National Science Academy the same year.
 The Human Frontier Science Program Organization awarded him the Career Development Award and he was selected for the Swarnajayanthi Fellowship of the Department of Science and Technology, both the honors reaching him in 2008.
 He received the National Bioscience Award for Career Development of the Department of Biotechnology and the NASI-Scopus Young Scientist Award of the Elsevier and National Academy of Sciences, India in 2015.
 The Council of Scientific and Industrial Research awarded Bhattacharyya, a recipient of the 2016 Prof. B. K. Bachhawat Memorial Travel Award, the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2016.
 He was one among the 12 Young Achievers of Modern India and featured in the 2016 Calendar of the Shoolini University.
+In 2017, Bhattacharyya became a laureate of the Asian Scientist 100 by the Asian Scientist.